 Bans on New Gas Stations Expand

 On August 23, Santa Rosa voted to join Petaluma, Sebastopol, Cotati and Rohnert Park in banning the construction of new gasoline fueling stations.
-Windsor is expected to consider a similar action on September 7.
+Windsor approved the first reading of an ordinance banning new gas stations on September 7.